-OMS302, our lead PharmacoSurgery product, successfully completed a Phase 3 clinical program that evaluated the product in patients undergoing intraocular lens replacement, or ILR, surgery.
-This clinical program consisted of two trials that enrolled both cataract surgery and refractive lens exchange patients.
-In both Phase 3 clinical trials, OMS302 demonstrated statistically significant superiority over placebo in maintenance of intraoperative mydriasis (pupil dilation), prevention of surgically induced miosis (pupil constriction) and reduction of early postoperative pain.
-We submitted an NDA to the FDA for OMS302 in July 2013 for use in patients undergoing intraocular lens replacement surgery and are now preparing to submit an MAA to the European Medicines Agency, or EMA, in the third quarter of 2013 to allow us to market and sell OMS302 in the United States and the European Union, respectively.
-Assuming approval of at least one of these marketing applications within approximately one year of its submission, we expect to begin marketing OMS302 in 2014.
-In addition, we intend to initiate a study to expand the currently proposed indication specifically to include a subset of ILR patients who have a history of using alpha adrenergic antagonists, e.g., Flomax® (tamsulosin HCL), which has been associated with intraoperative floppy iris syndrome, or IFIS.
+OMS302, our lead PharmacoSurgery product, previously completed a successful Phase 3 clinical program that evaluated the product in patients undergoing intraocular lens replacement, or ILR, surgery.
+We submitted an NDA for OMS302 to the FDA in July 2013 and an MAA for OMS302 to the European Medicines Agency, or EMA, in September 2013 to allow us to market and sell OMS302 in the United States and the European Union, respectively for use in patients undergoing ILR surgery.
+We announced in October 2013 that the NDA for OMS302 had been confirmed for filing by the FDA and that the MAA for OMS302 had been validated by the EMA.
+Assuming approval of at least one of these marketing applications within approximately one year of its initial submission, we expect to begin marketing OMS302 in the second half of 2014.
+In addition, we intend to initiate in the fourth quarter of 2013 a study designed to expand the currently proposed labeling specifically to include a subset of ILR patients who have a history of using alpha adrenergic antagonists, such as Flomax® (tamsulosin HCL), which has been associated with intraoperative floppy iris syndrome, or IFIS.

-OMS103HP, our second PharmacoSurgery product, is being evaluated in a Phase 3 clinical program for its safety and ability to reduce pain following arthroscopic partial meniscectomy surgery.
-In December 2012, we completed a Phase 3 clinical trial in which the pre-specified primary endpoint was the Symptoms Subscale of the KOOS-a patient-reported measure that is comprised of questions about knee swelling, clicking, catching and stiffness.
+OMS103, our second PharmacoSurgery product, is being evaluated in a Phase 3 clinical program for its safety and ability to reduce pain following arthroscopic partial meniscectomy surgery.
+In December 2012, we completed a Phase 3 clinical trial in which the pre-specified primary endpoint was the Symptoms Subscale of the Knee Injury and Osteoarthritis Outcome Score (KOOS)-a patient-reported measure that is comprised of questions about knee swelling, clicking, catching and stiffness.
 In addition, pain measured in the early postoperative period was a pre-specified secondary endpoint.
-Although the Symptoms Subscale of the KOOS did not reach statistical significance, OMS103HP achieved statistically significant reduction of postoperative pain.
-We are redesigning our Phase 3 clinical program in arthroscopic partial menisectomy to include reduction of early postoperative pain as the primary endpoint.
+Although the Symptoms Subscale of the KOOS did not reach statistical significance, OMS103, as was seen in the Phase 2 trial in patients undergoing arthroscopic partial meniscectomy, achieved statistically significant reduction of postoperative pain.
+We are redesigning our Phase 3 clinical program in arthroscopic partial meniscectomy surgery to include reduction of early postoperative pain as the primary endpoint.

-In addition to OMS302 and OMS103HP, we have a pipeline of other product development programs targeting inflammation, coagulopathies and disorders of the central nervous system.
-We have the following four clinical-stage programs in our pipeline: (1) our PDE10 program lead compound OMS824 for the treatment of cognitive disorders, including schizophrenia and Huntington's disease, is in a Phase 1 clinical program, (2) our MASP-2 program lead compound OMS721 for the treatment of thrombotic microangiopathies, such as atypical hemolytic uremic syndrome, or aHUS, is in a Phase 1 clinical program, (3) our PPAR γ program, in which two Phase 2 clinical trials are being conducted by our collaborators to evaluate a PPAR γ agonist, alone or in combination with other agents, for treatment of addiction to opioids and to nicotine and (4) our PharmacoSurgery product OMS201 for use during urological surgery, including uroendoscopic procedures, that has completed a Phase 1/Phase 2 clinical trial and which is currently dormant.
+In addition to OMS302 and OMS103, we have a pipeline of other product development programs targeting inflammation, coagulopathies and disorders of the central nervous system.
+We have the following four clinical-stage programs in our pipeline: (1) our lead PDE10 inhibitor OMS824 for the treatment of cognitive disorders is in a Phase 2 clinical program for patients with stable schizophrenia and a Phase 2 clinical program for Huntington's disease is planned, (2) our lead MASP-2 antibody OMS721 for the treatment of thrombotic microangiopathies is in a Phase 1 clinical program, (3) our PPARγ program, in which two Phase 2 clinical trials are being conducted by our collaborators to evaluate a PPARγ agonist, alone or in combination with other agents, for treatment of addiction to opioids and to nicotine and (4) our PharmacoSurgery product OMS201 for use during urological procedures, including uroendoscopic procedures, has completed a Phase 1/Phase 2 clinical trial in 2010 and currently is not in active clinical trials.